ythirion/cahier-de-vacances-b3/exercise/week06/MISSION.md

 - [ ] Reflect on what this shift means for real-world cybersecurity

 ## ☕ Reflect
-Absolutely — here are **5 Matrix-themed reflection questions** specifically crafted for **Week 6 – *Sever the Signal***, focusing on the backend shift, security, design choices, and the developer experience of migrating logic out of the UI.

----

-## ☕ Post-Mission Reflection – *Beyond the Frontline*
 You’ve moved the breach logic beyond the visible layer, out of reach from the Agents who watch the Grid.
 Now reflect on what this shift taught you — not just about architecture, but about how and where logic should live:

 1. **Logic Migration**